How to List Volunteer Experience on a Resume

 Our customers have been hired at: *Foot Note

-Including volunteer experience on your resume can be a powerful way to showcase relevant skills, bridge gaps in employment and set yourself apart from the competition.
+Including volunteer experience on your resume can be a powerful way to showcase relevant skills, bridge gaps in employment, and set yourself apart from your competition.

-In this guide, we’ll explore how to add volunteer experience to a resume, including where it should be listed and how to tailor it to the role you are applying for.
+In this guide, we’ll cover how to list volunteer work on a resume, including where to put it and how to tailor it to the specific role you’re applying for.

 Get started with our user-friendly Resume Builder and expert tips on leveraging your volunteer experience to stand out to potential employers.

-However, whether or not you include volunteer experience on your resume depends on your level of experience and the relevance of the volunteer work to your target role.
+Whether or not you include volunteer experience on your resume, however, depends on your level of experience and the relevance of the volunteer work to your target role.

 You should include volunteer experience on your resume when it adds value to your application and highlights qualities that align with the job you’re seeking.